azoth-lang/azoth.language.reference/src/unsafe.md

 string slice that may not be valid utf8 because it didn't check if the index split a code point, that method should be marked `unsafe`.

-It is a compile time error to mark a function `safe` that contains no unsafe contexts.
+It is a non-fatal error to mark a function `safe` that contains no unsafe contexts.

 ## Unsafe and Safe Classes and Structs?